 Because of the amount of sugar in ice cream, it’s best not to give your dog this sweet treat.
 Some dogs are also not able to digest dairy products.
 You can however still find sweet cold treat recipes to give your dog frozen strawberry or pineapple chunks.

 The sweetener xylitol is used in many products such as gum, candy, baked goods, and even toothpaste.
-When it’s ingested by a dog it causes insulin to release that can lead to liver failure and low sugar levels.
-Some initial signs to watch for are vomiting, lethargy and loss of coordination.
+When it’s ingested by a dog it causes insulin to release which can lead to liver failure and low sugar levels.
+Some initial signs to watch for are vomiting, lethargy, and loss of coordination.
 It can even lead to your dog having seizures.

 No matter how cute your dog looks at you with those sad puppy dog eyes, be sure to keep them safe and don’t give them any harmful human foods!